Canterbury teacher admits sexual relationship with student

 The court heard that the teacher and victim started text messaging about a year ago.

-The texts were often sexually explicit and the pair devised systems to avoid getting caught, including disguising their names and not immediately answering to messages.
+The texts were often sexually explicit and the pair devised systems to avoid getting caught, including disguising their names and not immediately answering messages.

 Around last September, the relationship escalated to physical contact, including hugging and kissing.